aviamb/ChatPlanner2023/README.md

 #### Why is this project important to us?
   As students, we must have organized and optimized schedules.

-  Balancing homework, clubs, meetings, classes, and more can be done efficiently with an optimized and interactive dayplanner
+  Balancing homework, clubs, meetings, classes, and more can be done efficiently with an optimized and interactive dayplanner.

 #### Languages and Input/Output
   Chatplanner will be developed using C++.